MQL4 - automated forex trading /

 } // Closing brace..

 You should understand the phrase "operator format" as a set of format rules typical for the given type of operator.
 Each type of operator has its own format.
-Operator formats are in all details considered in the corresponding sections in chapter Operators of this book.
+Operator formats are discussed in detail in Operators.

-Operators are executed in the order, in which they occur in the program.
-The direction of operators execution is accepted as left to right and downwards.
+Operators are executed in the order in which they occur in the program.
+The direction of operators execution is accepted as left to right and top to bottom.

 Operators composing a compound operator are executed in the same way: any operator in the block of code starts being executed only after the previous one has been executed.

-The text of a program containing operators is not dissimilar in aspect to a normal text or a mathematical notation.
+The text of a program containing operators is similar to a normal text or a mathematical notation.
 However, this similarity is only formal.
 A normal text allows the notes to be placed in any sequence, whereas you must keep a well-defined order in a program.

-As an example, let's see how an assignment operator works.
-We'll solve a simple linear equation system and compare the representation of some mathematical calculations in a normal text and in a program code, in operators.
+As an example, let us see how an assignment operator works.
+We will solve a simple linear equation system and compare the representation of some mathematical calculations in a normal text and in a program code, in operators.

 Y = 5